 The designed battery capacity is the total energy storage measured in watt-hours (WH) or amp-hours (AH) that the battery was designed to have by the manufacturer.
 You can find the complete list of Microsoft Surface-designed battery capacities here.

 The current battery capacity is the energy storage reported by the battery’s built-in control circuit inside your Surface.
-The battery is a consumable component that will lose its compacity over time.
-So it is normal to see the current capacity is less than the designed capacity.
+The battery is a consumable component that will lose its capacity over time.
+So, the current capacity is expected to be less than the designed capacity.

 COMMENTS